DavidRaffeil/DeFiPilot/README.md

 Mainly from DefiLlama and blockchain RPC endpoints.

 **9. Can I add my own strategies?**
-Yes, the modular architecture supports custom strategy modules.
+Yes, the modular architecture supports custom strategy configurations in `config/`.

 **10. Is the project open source?**
 Yes, licensed under CC‑BY‑NC‑SA 4.0.